SakoDroid/telego/README.md

 	poll.AddOption("bad")

     //Adds an explanation for the poll.
-	poll.SetExplanation("This is just a test for telebot framework", "", nil)
+	poll.SetExplanation("This is just a test for telego framework", "", nil)

     //Sends the poll
 	err := poll.Send(false, 0)